cerico/macfair/docs/setup.md

 $ make setup
 ```

-This only executes on hosts in the macbook group in the inventory file (hosts), and runs all roles tagged with setup - install, aliases, terminal, rails, and vscode on both macbook and debian targets, and desktop and elastic roles only on targets in the macbook group.
+This only executes on hosts in the macbook group in the inventory file (hosts), and runs all roles tagged with setup - install, functions, terminal, rails, and vscode on both macbook and debian targets, and desktop and elastic roles only on targets in the macbook group.

 ```yml
 # setup.yml